stevengo0915/FunctionAndErrors/README.md

 ## Usage

 To deploy and interact with this contract:
-- Deploy the contract using a compatible Ethereum development environment or a blockchain network.
+- Deploy the contract using a compatible Ethereum development environment.
 - Use a tool like Remix IDE, Truffle, or Hardhat for development and testing.
 - Interact with the contract functions according to the conditions specified in each function's description.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](./LICENSE) file for details.

 ## Authors

 Contributors names and contact info

 -Steven T. Go ("https://github.com/stevengo0915")

 ## License